python/cpython/Doc/using/cmdline.rst

                -h
                --help

-   Print a short description of all command line options and related environment variables.
+   Print a short description of all command line options and corresponding environment variables.

 .. cmdoption:: --help-env